karthikchowdary2003y/karthikchowdary2003y/README.md

 📍 Hyderabad, India
 🎯 Building scalable microservices & modern web apps
-🌱 Currently leveling up in DevOps & Cloud Deployments 💡 "Excellent is not a skill.
-It's an attitude."
+🌱 Currently leveling up in DevOps & Cloud Deployments

 ---